DopierRex/OneNext/README.md

 IMPORTANT:

-- MUST use or obtain a PS/2 keyboard that has standard complete keyset, 'F12' function key, and 'Scroll Lock' key.
+- MUST use or obtain a PS/2 keyboard that has standard complete keyset, 'F12' function key, and 'SCROLL LOCK' key.

 - Using a USB Keyboard with PS/2 adapter or a Y-splitter cable will NOT work on Spectrum Next (ks1) for the extra cores, it needs to be a full PS/2 standard keyboard.